Cagle's seven RBIs clinch series sweep in ACC debut

 "Big weekend.
 After taking the first two games of the series, we talked about they were going to come out with some energy and give us a fight," Rittman said.
 "They didn’t want to be swept and that was very evident in the first inning where they kinda scratched out a run on Valerie.
 Our team has been really swinging the bat well -- led by Valerie...I was very proud of how our team competed all weekend.
 To get a sweep in our first ACC series was pretty special.
 And really, Cagle -- Georgia, Friday night, tonight -- hitting, pitching -- if she’s not ACC player and pitcher of the week, I don’t know what she has to do.
 I’m just proud of her and our entire team."

-Cagle went into Sunday leading the ACC in RBIs and second only to Guimbarda in home runs, finishing the day 3-for-5 at the plate with seven RBIs.
+Cagle went into Sunday leading the ACC in RBIs (now 29) and second only to Guimbarda in home runs (now team-leading 9), finishing the day 3-for-5 at the plate with seven RBIs.
 Cagle went the distance in the circle as well in allowing three runs on seven hits with two strikeouts and two walks.

 Cagle said her debut has been a whirlwind.